What is this?

 WHO'S BEHIND THIS?

-Hi From The Other Side was started by Henry, a grad student in Boston.
+Hi From The Other Side was started in 2016 by Henry while he was a grad student in Boston.
 His friend Yasyf, a computer whiz, is in charge of the technical things.
 This wasn't an initiative from a political organization or anything, just people who care about being better listeners.

 Questions?
 Shoot us an email at firstname.lastname@example.org.